 The ReMKiT1D (Reactive Multi-fluid and Kinetic Transport in 1D) framework consists of a core code written in Modern Fortran and controlled through JSON configuration files constructed using a Python package, allowing for rapid model iteration and flexibility.
-While the numerical approach is extremely customizable, with many features exposed to the user at the Python level, a significant number of numerical procedures and approaches are adapted from work previously done on the hydrogenic hybrid fluid-kinetic code SOL-KiT [27], which has been used to tackle some of the problems detailed above, namely the quantification of kinetic electron effects on parallel transport and reaction rates in equilibrium and transient conditions.
-However, while SOL-KiT is a purpose-built code, ReMKiT1D has been designed as a framework such that models, like the one implemented in SOL-KiT, can be easily built, used, and modified by a variety of users.
-Furthermore, it allows for improvements in performance by introducing a second parallelizable dimension in the electron distribution function harmonics (see Sections 4.2.1 and 5).
+While the numerical approach is extremely customizable, with many features exposed to the user at a Python level, a significant number of numerical procedures and approaches are adapted from work previously done on the hydrogenic hybrid fluid-kinetic code SOL-KiT[26], which has been used to tackle some of the problems detailed above, namely the quantification of kinetic electron effects on parallel transport and reaction rates in equilibrium and transient conditions.
+However, while SOL-KiT is a purpose-built code, ReMKiT1D has been designed as a framework, such that models like the one implemented in SOL-KiT, can be easily built, used, and modified by a variety of users.
+Furthermore, it allows for improvements in performance by introducing a second parallelizable dimension in the electron distribution function harmonics (see Sections 4 and 6).

-A brief overview of problem types and equations ReMKiT1D is designed to tackle will be given in Section 2, after which the basic concepts required to set up ReMKiT1D simulations are discussed in Section 3.
-Once the basic concepts are introduced, a concrete example of a simple ReMKiT1D workflow will be presented in Section 3.2, showcasing the basic idea behind coupling Python and Fortran codebases through JSON configuration files.
-For readers interested in the software design and implementation details behind ReMKiT1D, these are covered in Section 4.
-In order to build confidence in the software package, an extensive list of verification and benchmarking problems is presented in Section 5, including parallel performance scaling tests with the novel parallelization in distribution function harmonics.
-Planned and potential use cases and extensions of the framework are discussed in Section 6.
+A brief overview of problem types and equations ReMKiT1D is designed to tackle will be given in Section 2, followed by the description of high-level features and concepts used in designing ReMKiT1D in Section 3.
+Those implementation details relevant to the 1D problems presented here, such as grids, normalizations, and some operators, will be presented in Section 4, together with the description of the MPI communication in both spatial and harmonic directions.
+Details on Python-Fortran coupling and an example workflow are given in Section 5, before an extensive list of verification and benchmarking problems are presented in Section 6, including parallel performance scaling tests with the novel harmonic dimension parallelization.
+Planned and potential use cases and extensions of the framework are discussed in Section 7.